-The challenging task of explaining how China is doing and where it stands in relation to the world of market economies is further complicated in this first edition by the economic volatility arising from the COVID-19 pandemic.
-We will provide context on how the pandemic has distorted the trajectory of various indicators, and what this means for the interpretation of the data.
+The challenging task of explaining how China is doing and where it economy playbook is not yet suited to China's problems (though it must be noted that urban China is already in OECD income range). stands in relation to the world of market economies is further complicated in this first edition by the economic volatility arising from It would be easy to argue that these realities make a useful comparthe COVID-19 pandemic.
+We will provide context on how the panison of economic systems impossible.
+But, it is important to push demic has distorted the trajectory of various indicators, and what past that view.
+In normal years, a guarter or more of global growth this means for the interpretation of the data.